e-Learning Blog

 ・License fees are free

-It is possible to add necessary functions through plugin development.
+Necessary features can be added through plugin development.
 Anyone can freely obtain, use, modify, and redistribute it.

-・Easy to create and edit teaching materials
+・Easy creation and editing of teaching materials

 3-2.
 Disadvantages of Moodle